 What if I’m not a match?

-If you are not a compatible match with your recipient, you may still have the option to give through BMC’s paired exchange or kidney swap program.
+If you are not a match with your recipient, you may still have the option to give through BMC’s paired exchange or kidney swap program.
 Through these programs, you may be able to save two or more lives.

 Once I decide to donate, can I change my mind?

-Being living a donor is not for everyone, and we will support and respect your decision at any point during the process, no matter what you decide.
+Being living a donor is not for everyone, and we will support and respect your decision at any point during the process no matter what you decide.

 You have the right to change your mind about being a living donor at any time.
 Your reasons for doing so will remain confidential.